Ma Long (Jin dynasty): Tufa Shujineng's Rebellion

 In 270, a tribal revolt led by the Xianbei chieftain, Tufa Shujineng broke out in Qin and Liang provinces.
 In 278, Ma Long submitted a petition warning that the Inspector of Liang, Yang Xin, had lost the support of the Qiang and Rong tribes and was going to be defeated.
-As Ma Long predicted, Yang Xin was defeated and killed by Shujineng and his tribal allies at Wuwei Commandery (武威郡; in present-day Jingyuan County, Gansu).
-At the beginning of 279, Shujineng captured Liang, causing much worry for Emperor Wu.
+As Ma Long predicted, Yang Xin was defeated and killed by Shujineng and his tribal allies at Wuwei Commandery (武威郡; in present-day Jingyuan County, Gansu) in c.July that year.
+In early 279, Shujineng captured Liang, causing much worry for Emperor Wu.

-Emperor Wu held a court session where he asked if anyone could solve the crisis in Liang, but none of the ministers could answer.
+Emperor Wu held a court session where he asked if anyone could solve the crisis in Liang, but none of the ministers could provide an answer.
 Just then, Ma Long, only a junior general at this point, stepped forward and volunteered.
 When Emperor Wu asked about his plans, Ma Long only requested to be allowed to recruit around 3,000 strong men, no matter their background.
-The emperor agreed and appointed Ma Long as Protector-General Who Campaigns Against The Caitiffs and Administrator of Wuwei, despite objections from his ministers due to Ma Long's status.
+The emperor agreed and appointed Ma Long as Protector-General Who Campaigns Against The Caitiffs and Administrator of Wuwei, despite objections from his ministers due to Ma Long's lowly status.

 Ma Long sought out men who were able to draw bows that were four juns (approx. 26 kilograms) and use 'waist-spun crossbows' (腰引弩) that were 36 juns (approx. 238 kilograms).
 He set up targets for the men to practice their accuracy, and in the end, he found around 3,500 recruits.
 Ma Long also wanted to have access to the military arsenal.
 However, the Prefect of the Arsenal disliked him, so he was only provided with worn-out equipments.
-The two argued with each other, and the Palace Assistant of the Imperial Secretaries sent a petition blaming the incident of Ma Long.
+The two argued with each other, and the Palace Assistant of the Imperial Secretaries sent a petition blaming the incident on Ma Long.
 Ma Long explained the actual situation to Emperor Wu, and the emperor ordered for Ma Long to be given a three-year supply of military equipments.
 In November 279, Ma Long set out west and crossed the Wen River (溫水; east of present-day Jingyuan County, Gansu).